XtremeCmd/python-mini-projects/README.md

 -6.
 Recursive Calculator:- Takes two numbers and performs addition, subtraction, mutliplication or division.
 It uses the topics of 1. input, 2. function 3. recursion.

 -7.
 Student grade analyzer:- this project uses the topic of list comprehension and conditionals to grade students as per the marks scored by them.

+-8.
+Stack using list:- This project uses list as stack, and with the help of functions, we are able to achieve the operations of a stack like push, pop, peek, etc.